640 South State StreetDover, Delaware 19901

 Threats of suicide communicate desperation and a cry for help.
 Always take statements of suicidal feelings, thoughts, behaviors, or plans very seriously.
 Any person who expresses thoughts of suicide should be evaluated immediately.

 The warning signs of suicidal feelings, thoughts, or behaviors may resemble other medical conditions or psychiatric problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your health care provider for a diagnosis.

 According to the Depression and Bipolar Support Alliance, the following steps should be immediately taken if someone is threatening suicide: